Tesla stock sinks as Barclays says it's time 'to move to the sidelines'

 Analyst Dan Levy says the recent rally ignores fundamentals

-After a recent massive run-up in Tesla (TSLA) stock, some on Wall Street are cautioning it’s time to take some money off the table — and investors are indeed taking some profits.
+After a recent massive run-up in Tesla stock (TSLA), some on Wall Street are cautioning it’s time to take some money off the table — and investors are indeed taking some profits.

-In a note to investors on Wednesday, Barclays analyst Dan Levy downgraded Tesla shares to Equal Weight from Overweight, claiming the recent rally ignored near term questions about the stock’s fundamentals.
-Though Tesla doesn’t exactly trade on fundamentals — it currently trades at a forward price to earnigns ratio (PE) of 80 — Levy does make some interesting points about where Tesla stock sits compared to only a month ago.
+In a note to investors on Wednesday, Barclays analyst Dan Levy downgraded Tesla shares to Equal Weight from Overweight, claiming the recent rally ignored near-term questions about the stock’s fundamentals.
+Though Tesla doesn’t exactly trade on fundamentals — it currently trades at a forward P/E of 80 — Levy does make some interesting points about where Tesla stock sits compared to only a month ago.

 “We believe the stock’s recent rally can be best explained by the market’s current AI-driven thematic trade, as well as excitement over recent announcements to open the TSLA Supercharger network to other brands,” Levy said in his note.
 “Yet while we aren’t surprised that the stock has participated in the rally, we believe it is prudent to move to the sidelines.”